kosalaMaduwantha/exp-tracker/README.md

     - If the user does not exist, an error message is returned (***The custom exception UserNotFoundException is being thrown***).
     - If the user is successfully updated, a success message is returned.

+- **Authorization security middleware**
+    - The application checks the authetication token from the request header and validates it.
+    - Validation done by the security middleware in the security fileter chain. and following are the steps taken by the middleware:
+      - Check the path of the request and if it is not a login or register path, then check the token.
+      - Authentication is done by the custom authentication filter (JTWFilter) added to the security filter chain.
+      - JWTFilter extracts the token from the request header and validates it using the JWTUtil class (Util class has methods to extract the token claims and validate the expiration time etc).
+      - If the token is valid, the request is forwarded to the controller with the decoded token information.
+    - If the token is valid, the request is forwarded to the controller.
+    - If the token is invalid, the request is rejected with a 401 Unauthorized error.
+    - Security middleware used for this purpose is from the Springs Security chain.

 #### Expense management

 - **Adding expenses**
+    - Add an expense by providing the expense details such as categoryName, amount, currency, and notes.
+    - The expense details are validated before adding the expense (***used DTOs to validate and transfer the data between layers***).
+    - If the user does not exist, an error message is returned (***The custom exception UserNotFoundException is being thrown***).
+    - If the category does not exist, an error message is returned (***The custom exception CategoryNotFoundException is being thrown***).
+    - If the expense is successfully added, a success message is returned.
 - **Addign expenses categories**
+    - Add an expense category by providing the category name.
+    - The category details are validated before adding the category (***used DTOs to validate and transfer the data between layers***).
+    - If the user does not exist, an error message is returned (***The custom exception UserNotFoundException is being thrown***).
+    - If the category is successfully added, a success message is returned.
 - **Recurring expenses**
 - **Adding expense notes or files**
 - **Multiple currency support**

 ### *Technical Features*